vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ## Final Steps Before Posting
 - reread, format everything correcly, adjust what needs to be adjusted
 - Make sure results xlsx's are properly linked
+- Add ``terbinator/`` repository w/ abstract, poster.
+Add images of the terbinator to the front page
 -

 ## Acknowledgments